MozaicWorks/SoftwareDesignStudies/README.md

 ## Design Qualities

 When working on a design study, it's important to clarify what design qualities you want to achieve.
-The design qualities depend on the production context, so it's partly your choice.
+The design qualities depend on the production context.
+So it's partly your choice, because you often need to use existing tools, systems or structures that are your constraints.

 If you don't know where to start, here is a list of design qualities to start from:

 ### Changeability
    * If a user comes and asks you for a change in 3 months, how easy it is to add it?
-   * What kind of changes does youre design allow?
+   * What kind of changes does your design allow?
    * Changeability can typically be achieved through:
       * Clean Code
       * [SOLID Principles](https://en.wikipedia.org/wiki/SOLID)
       * [The Four Elements of Simple Design](https://martinfowler.com/bliki/BeckDesignRules.html)
 ### Simplicity and Conciseness
-   * Can you make the code shorter?
+   * Can you make the code shorter while maintaining clarity?
    * Can you reduce to solutions that involve fewer parts, fewer code constructs, fewer conditionals?
    * Can you use immutable data?
 ### Performance